jalcine/website/src/_posts/2014-04-19-starting-with-a-flash.markdown

 layout: post
 title: "Starting With a Flash: My New Job"
 date: 2014-04-19 00:52:12 EDT
-categories:
+category: job
+tags:
-  - personal
+  - transition
-  - jobs
+  - job
+excerpt: I’ve started work at Shutterstock!
 ---

 It was a very interesting interviewing cycle for me.
 I went through three